thiswillbeyourgithub/wdoc/README.md

 ### Supported filetypes
 * **auto**: default, guess the filetype for you
 * **url**: try many ways to load a webpage, with heuristics to find the better parsed one
-* **youtube**: text is then either from the yt subtitles / translation or even better: using whisper / deepgram
+* **youtube**: text is then either from the yt subtitles / translation or even better: using whisper / deepgram.
+Note that youtube subtitles are downloaded with the timecode (so you can ask 'when does the author talks about such and such) but at a lower sampling frequency (instead of one timecode per second, only one per 15s).
+Youtube chapters are also given as context to the LLM when summarizing, which probably help it a lot.
 * **pdf**: 15 default loaders are implemented, heuristics are used to keep the best one and stop early.
 Table support via [openparse](https://github.com/Filimoa/open-parse/) or [UnstructuredPDFLoader](https://python.langchain.com/docs/integrations/document_loaders/unstructured_pdfloader/).
 Easy to add more.
 * **online_pdf**: via URL then treated as a **pdf** (see above)
 * **anki**: any subset of an [anki](https://github.com/ankitects/anki) collection db. `alt` and `title` of images can be shown to the LLM, meaning that if you used [the ankiOCR addon](https://github.com/cfculhane/AnkiOCR) this information will help contextualize the note for the LLM.